-Ten Questions covering the fundamental protection under FERPA for students at Santa Clara University.
+Ten Questions covering the fundamental protection under FERPA for students at Santa Clara University and the Jesuit School of Theology at Berkeley.

 1. What is FERPA?